-Comfort is high on the list of priorities for many people when buying a set of headphones or earphones.
-That shouldn’t come as much of a surprise as we now spend more and more time-consuming media from portable devices.
-Get on and, bus, train or plane and you will see swathes of people with their headphones in for the duration of their journey.
-Similarly, many offices are full of people consuming music, podcasts, and ebooks at their desks.
-The fact is we can spend hours upon hours listening and the last thing you want is pain or discomfort.
-So with so many people asking for it, we came up with this list of the 12 most comfortable headphones (6 in-ear and 6 over-ear) to ease your tired ears.
+Comfort is high on the list of priorities for many people when buying a set of headphones.
+That shouldn’t come as much of a surprise as we now spend more time-consuming media from portable devices than ever before.
+When you get on and bus, train, or plane, and you will see countless people with their headphones on for the duration of their journey.
+We are talking about people wearing headphones for long listening sessions, usually in a variety of situations.

-Physically Comfortable Headphones
+Choosing Comfortable Headphones

-Lightweight headphones are generally more comfortable!
+Lightweight headphones are usually the most comfortable!

-Generally, lighter headphones are more comfortable than heavy headphones.
+Generally speaking, lighter headphones are more comfortable than heavy ones.
 A lighter headphone will cause less strain on your muscles in supporting their weight.
-Even a something as insignificant as a few grams can make the difference in fatigue to the neck muscles and support posts of the head.
+Even something as insignificant as a few grams can make the difference in fatigue to the neck muscles and support posts of the head.

 In terms of earphones, weight plays a different factor in discomfort.
-The actually tug on the earbuds making them more apparent to your subconscious of them being in your ears.
+They actually tug on the earbuds making them more apparent to your subconscious of them being in your ears.
 A heavy set of earbuds has more potential to shift in the canal and fall out.

-Clamping Pressure can have a dramatic effect on long-term discomfort
+Clamping Pressure can have a dramatic effect on long-term discomfort.

 Earpads, Ear-Tips & Headband – The Points of Contact

-Eartips are crucial to forming a seal in the ear canal and luckily most earphones come with plenty of options for you to achieve an optimum fit.
-Should you not be able to get to grips with any of the included ear tips then you can start tip rolling, a process of trying different aftermarket tips, to find the perfect set for you.
+Eartips are crucial to forming a seal in the ear canal, and luckily most earphones come with plenty of options for you to achieve an optimum fit.
+Should you not be able to get to grips with any of the included ear tips, then you can start tip rolling, a process of trying different aftermarket tips, to find the perfect set for you.
 We recommend these Comply and Spinfit models.
 Both make excellent tips with unique design features that can improve comfort.

 Sonically Comfortable Headphones – Tuning and Tone

 What is better for comfort?
-In-Ear Headphones (Earbuds/Earphones) versus over ear headphones
+In-Ear Headphones (Earbuds/Earphones) versus over-ear headphones

 A couple of notes about this list of the most comfortable headphones.